pketh/paris-2037/README.md

+# TODO

+- increase star spin speed?

+- at end- gotta make a favicon (based on the french flag?)
+- Mobile test
+- ADD req'd media queries eg. comets at small view sizes

+- push again
+- write up this doc and screenshot

+## portfolio updates
+- thumbnail
+- images (in browser frame?)
+- page description

+comets, panning stars, planets of paralax , swinging legs, we've got it all.

 # Paris 2013

-= replace following:
+** readme writing in progress **

+getting closer to using the web itself as a medium rather than a canvas = replace following-
-Kaomojis are like emojis but in the form of text strings like: this happy guy ＼（＠￣∇￣＠）／ <br>
+Kaomojis are like emojis but in the form of text strings like- this happy guy ＼（＠￣∇￣＠）／ <br>
 or
 this dude flipping over a table (╯°□°）╯︵ ┻━┻